 September 2019 | US

-How does the experience of being diagnosed with breast cancer compare to that of being diagnosed with a sexually transmitted infection (STI)?
+For example, how does the experience of being diagnosed with breast cancer compare to that of being diagnosed with a sexually transmitted infection (STI)?
 What about the diagnosis of major depressive disorder, or Parkinson’s disease?
 Although there are biological differences that separate the experiences of each diagnosis, there are also cultural and social meanings attached to each condition.
 The social meanings of conditions define the ways in which a person diagnosed with a condition experiences that illness.
 The ways in which public discourse constructs medical knowledge also impacts how society, and the medical institution, treats a particular condition.

 Peter Conrad and Kristen Barker, two well-known medical sociologists, summarize the social construction of health and illness into three key components: 1) the social and cultural meanings of illness, 2) the illness experience, and 3) the social construction of medical knowledge.
 Below, I discuss these three components within the context of two diagnoses—breast cancer and genital herpes—to illustrate how socially constructed knowledge affects the way people experience health and illness.

 The Social Construction of Breast Cancer

 Like all illnesses, breast cancer is socially constructed.
 Historical context is emphasized in sociology time and time again because of the numerous ways it shapes modern day life.
 In the case of breast cancer, the historical portrayal of the breast cancer epidemic in the media shaped the social meaning of the illness.